1. About this Policy

 1.1.
-We appreciate your interest in our products and services.
+We appreciate your interest in our products and services and your visit to this website.
 Your privacy is important to us and we want you to feel comfortable with how we use and share your personal information.

 1.2.
-This policy sets out how Whitfield Business Limited (Whitfield Business) handles your personal information, including when and why it is collected, used and disclosed and how it is kept secure.
+This policy sets out how we handle your personal information, including when and why it is collected, used and disclosed and how it is kept secure.
 Please read the following carefully to understand our practises.
-By visiting www.whitfieldbusinesshub.co.uk you are accepting and consenting to the practices described in this policy.
+By visiting whitfieldbusinesshub.co.uk you are accepting and consenting to the practices described in this policy.